This review of the WAYB Pico car seat is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 We unpacked it, stuck it in the backpack it came with, and were off!
 I was relieved, because we had already gifted our Cosco car seat to another family member, and our backup plan was the Ride Safer vest.

 The Wayb travel car seat is really lightweight and it fits in a nice backpack.
 It is easy to transport.
 The backpack has a strap that allows it to attach to the handle of your rolling luggage.
 It is really handy.
-I had no problems taking it as carry-on on multiple flights, it fit in the overhead compartment on even budget carriers.
+I had no problems taking it as carry-on on multiple flights, it is easy to store in the overhead bin on even budget carriers.

 The seat seems well-designed.
 We don’t usually travel by car at home and so my child is not accustomed to riding in car seats for long durations, always previously with other seats (Cosco and others) after a while he would complain and I’ve never seen him sleep well in another seat.
 This seat seems less like a ‘contraption’ and more like an extension of the regular seat (maybe because of the fabric, the low profile, the black color, same as the car seats) and so he readily climbed in.